-As might have been suspected, it turns out that, in order to be able to perform the mapping from the quantum universe into the classical one consistently, important structural elements of the quantum universe have to be sacrificed:
+As might have been suspected, it turns out that, in order to be able to perform the mapping from the quantum universe into the classical one consistently, important structural elements of the quantum universe have to be sacrificed.

-• Since per definition, the quantum propositional calculus is nondistributive (nonboolean), a straightforward embedding which preserves all the logical operations among observables, irrespective of whether or not they are co-measurable, is impossible.
+• Since per definition, the quantum propositional calculus is nondistributive (nonboolean), a straightforward embedding which preserves all the logical operations among observables, irrespective of whether or not they are comeasurable, is impossible.
 This is due to the quantum mechanical feature of complementarity.

-- One may restrict the preservation of the logical operations to be valid only among mutually orthogonal propositions.
-In this case it turns out that again a consistent embedding is impossible, since no consistent meaning can be given to the classical existence of "counterfactuals."
+• One may restrict the preservation of the logical operations to be valid only among mutually orthogonal propositions.
+In this case it turns out that, again, a consistent embedding is impossible, since no consistent meaning can be given to the classical existence of "counterfactuals."
 This is due to the quantum mechanical feature of contextuality.
-That is, quantum observables may appear different, depending on the way by which they were measured (and inferred). - In a further step, one may abandon preservation of lattice operations such as not and the binary and and or operations altogether.
+That is, quantum observables may appear different, depending on the way in which they were measured (and inferred).

+• In a further step, one may abandon preservation of lattice operations such as not and the binary and and or operations altogether.
 One may merely require the preservation of the implicational structure (order relation).
 It turns out that, with these provisos, it is indeed possible to map quantum universes into classical ones.
 Stated differently, definite values can be associated with elements of physical reality, irrespective of whether they have been measured or not.
 In this sense, that is, in terms of more "comprehensive" classical universes (the hidden parameter models), quantum mechanics can be "understood."

-At the moment we can neither say if the nonpreservation of the binary lattice operations (interpreted as and and or) is a too high price for value definiteness, nor can we speculate of whether or not the entire program of embedding quantum universes into classical theories is a progressive or a degenerative case (compare Lakatosch [27]).
+At the moment we can neither say if the nonpreservation of the binary lattice operations (interpreted as and and or) is too high a price for value r definiteness nor speculate whether or not the entire program of embedding quantum universes in classical theories is a progressive or a degenerative case (compare Ref.
+27).